TopShelfCraft/Tracker/README.md

 ### What are the system requirements?

-Craft 2.5+
+Craft 3.0+

 ### I found a bug.

-Please open a GitHub Issue, submit a PR, or just email me to let me know.
+Please open a GitHub Issue, or if you're feeling generous, submit a PR to the `3.x.dev` branch.

 * * *

 #### Contributors: